ivuorinen/starred/README.md

 ## SCSS

 - [jaszhix/NoMansConnect](https://github.com/jaszhix/NoMansConnect) - A location manager for No Man's Sky.
-- [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
 - [uswds/uswds](https://github.com/uswds/uswds) - The U.S. Web Design System helps the federal government build fast, accessible, mobile-friendly websites.

 ## Sass